 Free Medical and Dental Health Check-Ups

-For babies, children and youth under age 21 with Full Scope Medi-Cal or Under age 19 with Low Family Income.
+For infants, children and youth under age 21 with Full Scope Medi-Cal or Under age 19 with Low Family Income

 No documentation required.

 Health check-ups are important for all children and youth.
 Health check-ups are a time to: